-This study examines the effectiveness of CBT in patients with DNP, focusing on reducing RNT, alleviating anxiety sensitivity, and improving emotional adjustment.
-Among these patients, the intervention significantly decreased the frequency and intensity of maladaptive thought patterns, helping them transition from ruminative and self-defeating tendencies to more adaptive and constructive cognitive frameworks.
-Recurrent negative thinking, often characterized by rumination catastrophizing, and is а common psychological response chronic to pain, exacerbating emotional distress and amplifying the pain experience (11).
+This study investigates the efficacy of CBT in patients with DNP, with a focus on reducing RNT, alleviating anxiety sensitivity, and enhancing emotional adjustment.
+Among these patients, the intervention significantly reduced the frequency and intensity of maladaptive thought patterns, enabling them to transition from ruminative and selfdefeating tendencies to more adaptive and constructive cognitive frameworks.
+Recurrent negative thinking, often characterized by rumination and catastrophizing, is a typical psychological response to chronic pain. distress exacerbating emotional and amplifying the pain experience (11).
 CBT employs cognitive restructuring techniques that help patients identify and challenge maladaptive thoughts, replacing them with more balanced and constructive perspectives.
-This process not only diminishes the frequency of these negative thoughts but also weakens their emotional intensity, reducing their impact on the patient's mental state (35).
-The reduction in RNT can also be attributed to CBT's enhancing patients' focus on metacognitive awareness and self-regulation (29) skills Through strategies such as mindfulness training, patients learn to observe their thoughts without judgment, breaking the cycle of repetitive and selfdefeating cognitive patterns (14).
+This process not only reduces the frequency of these negative thoughts but also diminishes their emotional intensity, thereby weakening their impact on the patient's mental state (35).

+The reduction in RNT can also be attributed to CBT's focus on enhancing patients' metacognitive awareness and self-regulation (29) Through such skills strategies as mindfulness training, patients learn to observe their thoughts without judgment, breaking the cycle of repetitive and selfdefeating cognitive patterns (14).
 This shift fosters a sense of control over their mental processes, enabling them to reframe their responses to pain and stress more adaptively (33).
 As a result, patients experience a decrease in the automaticity of negative thinking, allowing for a more constructive approach to managing their condition (30).
 Additionally, CBT's structured and goal-oriented approach encourages patients to engage in behaviors that contradict negative thought patterns, such as problem-solving and positive selfaffirmation (32).
 These behavioral strategies reinforce cognitive changes by providing experiential evidence of their effectiveness, further reducing the tendency to engage in recurrent negative thinking.
-This combination of cognitive and behavioral interventions creates a comprehensive framework that addresses the root causes of negative thoughts, making CBT an effective tool for improving the psychological well-being of patients with DNP (31).
+This combination of mental and behavioral interventions creates a comprehensive framework that addresses the root causes of negative thoughts, making CBT an effective tool for improving the psychological well-being of patients with DNP (31).

 Furthermore, CBT demonstrated significant efficacy in reducing anxiety sensitivity across physical, cognitive, and social domains in patients with DNP.
 This reduction alleviated hypersensitivity to stressors and enhanced patients' adaptive capacity to manage painrelated anxieties more effectively.
 Anxiety sensitivity, often exacerbated by chronic pain, involves heightened awareness and fear of bodily sensations, cognitive distress, and social discomfort (16).
-Cognitive Behavioral Therapy targets these fears through psychoeducation, helping patients understand the connection between their thoughts, emotions, and physiological responses (32).
-This understanding diminishes the perceived threat of pain-related sensations; reducing physical anxiety sensitivity and helping patients reinterpret bodily signals more adaptively (41).
+Cognitive Behavioral Therapy these fears through targets psychoeducation, helping patients understand the connection between their thoughts, emotions, and physiological responses (32).
+This understanding diminishes the perceived threat of pain-related sensations, reducing physical anxiety sensitivity and helping patients reinterpret bodily signals more adaptively (41).

 In the cognitive domain, CBT's emphasis on identifying and restructuring distorted thought patterns played a central role in reducing anxiety sensitivity.
 Patients with DNP often experience catastrophic thinking about their pain and its implications, which intensifies cognitive distress (29).
 Cognitive Behavioral Therapy helps patients recognize these thought distortions and replace them with balanced, evidence-based perspectives.
 By diminishing catastrophic thinking, patients experience reduced cognitive anxietv sensitivity, enabling them to approach challenges with calmer and more а constructive mindset (36).
 Finally, in the social domain, CBT reduces anxiety sensitivity by addressing fears related to judgment, social isolation, and perceived stigma associated with their condition (37).
-Through role-playing, exposure techniques, and communication skills training, patients develop greater confidence in navigating social interactions (34).
-This reduces their sensitivity to social stressors, fostering a sense of empowerment and reducing avoidance behaviors.
-Collectively, these cognitive, emotional, and behavioral changes highlight CBT's effectiveness in alleviating anxiety sensitivity and improving the overall psychological resilience of patients with DNP (30).
+Through role-playing, exposure techniques. and training in communication skills, patients develop greater confidence in navigating social interactions (34).
+This reduces their sensitivity social stressors, fostering a sense of to empowerment and reducing avoidance behaviors.
+Collectively, these cognitive. emotional, and behavioral changes highlight CBT's effectiveness in alleviating anxiety sensitivity and improving the overall psychological resilience of patients with DNP (30)